MP Estate Planning UK

 How Asset Protection Trusts Work in Practice

-Protecting Marital and Non-Marital Assets
+Protecting Matrimonial and Non-Matrimonial Assets

-• Protection of family heirlooms and inheritances
+• Protection of inherited family wealth and heirlooms

-• Safeguarding business assets and interests
+• Safeguarding business assets and trading interests from matrimonial claims

 Case Studies: Successful Protection Strategies